 (11) Liquefied petroleum gas

-(12) Bulk natural gas liquids not included in 95156(d)(1)-(11)
+(12) Bulk natural gas liquids not included in 95156(c)(1)-(11)

 If a facility extracts natural gas liquids from produced gas, associated gas, or waste gas, and re-injects these natural gas liquids into barrels of crude oil produced at the same facility, the operator of such a facility shall report the amount of any re injected natural gas liquids as covered product data pursuant to section 95156(a)(7) or (8).
 All other natural gas liquids produced at the facility should be reported as covered product data pursuant to section 95156(c).